 The Academy is a not-for-profit organization operated by volunteers, with a mission to promote learning and collegiality through the exchange of ideas and stimulating discussion.
 Formed in 1991, the Academy attracts members who are intellectually curious, interested in exploring and understanding the world, sharing ideas, and meeting others in a learning environment that is fun and supportive.
 The Academy has a long association with the University of Toronto School of Continuing Studies and is a long-term member of TAN (Third Age Learning Network),

 In 2020, the Academy moved to new headquarters at Tartu College, 310 Bloor Street West, in downtown Toronto, between the Spadina and St. George subway stations (at the north end of the University of Toronto campus).

-Workshops on a wide range of topics including the arts, science, history, current affairs, and film.
-Workshops are developed and led by Academy members who are called “facilitators”.
+Workshops are offered on a wide range of topics including the arts, science, history, current affairs, and film.
+They are developed and led by Academy members called “facilitators”.
 Some workshops operate as discussion groups where members may lead a discussion on a specific topic.
-In other workshops, members research and deliver presentations on the subject of their choice, and lively discussion follows.
+In other workshops, members research and deliver presentations on the subject of their choice and lively discussion follows.
 Workshops run in the Fall and Winter from September to March so members typically join / renew memberships in April but may join / renew anytime (except February / March) for the current Academy year.

 Forums are held during the Fall and Winter terms.
 They provide an opportunity for members and guests to hear talks on a wide range of topics, many given by outside experts.
 The Forums include an annual debate by Academy members and a session featuring impressive Workshop presentations from the previous year.

-Spring Talks are held on six Wednesday mornings in April and May, this series features well-known speakers who present thought-provoking talks on a broad range of topics for members and guests.
+Spring Talks are held on Wednesday mornings in April and May, this series features well-known speakers who present thought-provoking talks on a broad range of topics for members and guests.